khangvo05/HolyClicker/README.md

 # Holy Clicker

-A simple, intuitive yet extensive auto-click and auto-type SCRIPT WRITING application for automating your boring tasks.
+A simple, intuitive yet extensive auto-click and auto-type script writing application for automating your boring tasks.

 Written with Python and pyautogui.